maciejs20/IBMCloudPakWorkshop/12-AppStacks/Modul-1.md

 code
 ```

-There is **NO** need to add the dot at the end - as we don't have project directory (You have deleted it just as few seconds ago)
+There is **NO** need to add the dot at the end - as we don't have project directory (You have deleted it just a few seconds ago)

 Open the **explorer of VSCode** - if not already opened and than open the **CodeWind tab** in the explorer.
 It is located at the bottom of Your screen.